January 19, 1921 – Patricia Highsmith:

 The first book published, The Talented Mr. Ripley (1955), is about a gay, debonair, psychotic, habitual liar, who cheats and murders his way around Europe, adopting various identities and playing different personalities in order to elude authorities.
 My kind of guy.

-Highsmith produced 22 novels and seven collections of short stories by the time she checked-out, taken by Leukemia when she was 74 years old.
+Highsmith produced 22 novels and seven collections of short stories by the time she checked-out.

 Highsmith was known to be mean spirited, misanthropic, cruel, racist and misogynistic.
 Those who knew her claim she was shy and unhappy in life.
 She was a lesbian with many lovers; none of these relationships lasted more than a few years.

 Her uncomfortable novels of humiliation, delusion and futility move between serious literature, pulp fiction, comic books (which Highsmith actually wrote for at one point) and psychiatric clinical case studies.
 Highsmith’s intimate life and literary life both began with an early success and had a slow painful decline.
 Her books are filled with themes of hostility, guilt, anxiety and resentment, with situations and emotions most of us would rather not admit we are familiar with.

 Highsmith preferred women for sex, although she preferred men in all other ways.
 In 1949, she made an effort to analyze and “cure” herself by taking a fiancé.
 Her biographies name more than a dozen affairs with women.
 As it turned out, her private life was a sexual grand tour of Europe.

 She occasionally engaged in sex with men without physical desire for them, and wrote in her diary:

 “The male face doesn’t attract me, isn’t beautiful to me.
 I tried to like men.
 I like most men better than I like women, but not in bed.”